dereuromark/cakephp-tags/docs/README.md

 ## Advanced features
+By default the tags are counted (globally).
-TODO: You can to add the column *tag_count* to the taggable table.
+You can to add the column *tag_count* to the taggable table to also cache this counter for the specific types.

 ## Configuration